chef/chef-web-docs/content/licensing/accept.md

 If the Chef Habitat license prompt can't be displayed, then the product fails with an exit code 172.
 If Chef Habitat can't persist the accepted license, it sends a message STDOUT but the product invocation will continue successfully.
-You must accept the license again in a future invocation.
+You must accept the Chef License again in a future invocation.

 #### Chef products as `hab` packages